Basic Data Transfer

 NOTE:

-The value of count * sizeof(T) must be 32-byte aligned.
-If the value is not 32-byte aligned, the transfer volume is rounded down to the nearest multiple of 32 bytes.
+count * sizeof(T) must be 32-byte aligned.
+If not, the amount of data to be transferred is rounded down to 32 bytes.

 Table 3 Parameters in the DataCopyParams structure